chinpei215/cakephp-stackable-finder/README.md

 * Put `StackableFinder` directory into your plugin directory.
 You can also install via Composer.
 * Enable `StackableFinder` plugin in your `app/Config/bootstrap.php` file.
-* Enable `StackableFinder.StackableFinder` behavior in your Model.
+* Enable `StackableFinder.StackableFinder` behavior in your model.

 ## Usage